Maybe Accepting Guests

 Darjeeling Limited (and everything by Wes Anderson), Hero, Waking Life, Seven Samurai, Road To Perdition, Princess Mononoke, and many others.

 "The Hitchhiker's Guide to the Galaxy" Douglas Adams

 "The Importance of Being Earnest" Oscar Wilde

 "Born to Run" Christopher McDougal

 "The Bus Driver Who Wanted To Be God" Etgar Keret

 Manu Chao, Kings of Convenience , Whitest Boy Alive, The Beatles, The Magnetic Fields, Fabulosos Cadillacs, Andres Calamaro, The Skatalites, Jack Penate, any "son jarocho"... and so on, i could go for hours.

 One Amazing Thing I’ve Done

-Well, I actually find my day-by-day (here in Germany with all the cybernetic and robotic stuff, traveling and climbing all around place) pretty amazing.
+Well, I actually find my day-by-day (here in Germany with all the scientific and robotic stuff, sustainability, traveling and climbing all around place) pretty amazing.
 But I think you would rather want to hear about the time I saved that really fat guy from drowning, the time I swam in a river full of crocodiles, the time I climbed 9 hours up a vertical rock wall, or when I was driven through the test track of the Porsche Development Center by a test pilot... yes, those were great too.

 Teach, Learn, Share